CSE11-SU121-Assignments/cse11-pa7-starter/README.md

 This program is larger than the ones you’ve written so far for this course, so you should **start early** so you understand the scope.
 Use the implementation suggestions and milestones to help you get started and work incrementally.

-## Collaboration
-Different assignments in this course have different collaboration policies.
-On this assignment, you cannot share code publicly on Piazza or with anyone other than the course staff.
-If you need to share code, ask in a private Piazza post or in 1-on-1 hours.
-Still do ask any public code questions about lecture code, quizzes that are past, or other conceptual questions, just no code from this PA.
-You can’t get help from anyone but the course staff on this PA.

-On this assignment, we **encourage** you to share publicly and with other students what you think the expected output should be on particular examples.
-For example, you could share a ```java StringSearch ...``` command you tried out, and show the results, and check with other students if they agree on the behavior.
-This allows you to discuss how the assignment is supposed to work without sharing any code, and you also might want to share examples you found interesting!

 Submission checklist:

 - [ ] StringSearchMilestone1.java